Esri/esri-leaflet-geocoder/README.md

 5. Install the dependencies with `npm install`
 5. The example at `/index.html` should work
 6. Make your changes and create a [pull request](https://help.github.com/articles/creating-a-pull-request)

-## Dependencies

-Esri Leaflet Geocoder relies on the minimal Esri Leaflet Core which handles abstraction for requests and authentication when neccessary.
-You can find out more about the Esri Leaflet Core from the [Esri Leaflet Quickstart](http://esri.github.io/esri-leaflet/examples/).

 ## Resources